jinhangjiang/Your-First-Python-Package-on-PyPI/README.md

 ## Step 5

-You have multiple choices to perform the the rest of steps starting step 6.
+You have multiple choices for step 5 to perform the the rest of steps.
 Here are two examples:

 1. Do it in *[cmd]: Command Prompt
 - In your local, open the cmd and navigate to the directory where your package is typing the following: